Aaravshukla15/Simon-Game/README.md

 🔴🔵🟢🟡 To play the game: 🔴🔵🟢🟡

+Go with this link: https://aaravshukla15.github.io/Simon-Game/

-Press the "Start" button to begin.
+Then press the "Start" button to begin.
 Simon will play a sequence of flashing lights and sounds.
 Remember the sequence!
 After the sequence ends, repeat the sequence by clicking the buttons in the same order.
 If you get the sequence correct, Simon will add another step to the sequence.